yashbaviskar15/yashbaviskar15/README.md

 ### [cicd-pipeline](https://github.com/yashbaviskar15/cicd-pipeline)

-A production-style CI/CD pipeline built end to end: Docker containers package the app, automated tests run on every push, and GitHub Actions (a CI tool that runs your tests/builds automatically) feeds into a blue/green deployment (a way to release new versions with zero downtime by switching traffic between two environments) on Amazon ECS Fargate.
-AWS CodePipeline and CodeDeploy handle the release steps automatically, infrastructure is fully defined in Terraform (writes your cloud setup as code instead of clicking around in the AWS console), and CloudWatch (AWS's monitoring tool) watches the app and can trigger a rollback if something breaks.
+An end-to-end CI/CD pipeline: Docker containers package the app, automated tests run on every push via GitHub Actions, and the build is deployed to Amazon ECS Fargate using AWS CodePipeline and CodeDeploy.
+Infrastructure is defined in Terraform, and CloudWatch monitors the app for rollback triggers.

 `Docker` `GitHub Actions` `Terraform` `Amazon ECR/ECS` `CodeDeploy` `CloudWatch`